 This program is designed for incoming students who have expressed interest in STEM programs reliant on quantitative reasoning skills and who desire to grow those skills before beginning coursework in the fall.

-Through an online summer experience called QBIT (Quantitative Buildup for Incoming Tigers) and a two-week session before New Student Orientation and weekly support discussions early in the fall semester, students develop a network of peers and a foundation for success in first-year quantitative STEM courses.
+Through a two-week session before New Student Orientation and weekly support discussions early in the fall semester, students develop a network of peers and a foundation for success in first-year quantitative STEM courses.

 Summer Bridge Math Topics

 By participating in Bridge Math, you will learn strategies for success from Trinity faculty, students, and support staff, as well as:

 - Review the math skills that are used most often in STEM and other quantitative reasoning classes and that will serve as the foundation for an introduction to calculus

 - Learn to approach problems in a rigorous and analytical manner

 - Begin to make connections with faculty, staff, and peers to support you during your first semesters at Trinity

 Mathematical topics covered will include essential quantitative reasoning skills for first-year STEM coursework, such as:

 - Proportional reasoning